DeterminateSystems/nix-installer/README.md

 > **Note**
 > On **MacOS only**, removing users and/or groups may fail if there are no users who are logged in graphically.

-## Installation Differences

-Differing from the upstream [Nix](https://github.com/NixOS/nix) installer scripts:

-* In `nix.conf`:
-  + the `auto-allocate-uids`, `nix-command` and `flakes` features are enabled
-  + `bash-prompt-prefix` is set
-  + `auto-optimise-store` is set to `true` (On Linux only)
-  * `extra-nix-path` is set to `nixpkgs=flake:nixpkgs`
-  * `auto-allocate-uids` is set to `true`.
-(On Linux only)
-* an installation receipt (for uninstalling) is stored at `/nix/receipt.json` as well as a copy of the install binary at `/nix/nix-installer`
-* `nix-channel --update` is not run, `~/.nix-channels` is not provisioned
-* `NIX_SSL_CERT_FILE` is set in the various shell profiles if the `ssl-cert-file` argument is used.

-## Motivations

-The upstream scripts do a good job, however they are difficult to maintain.
-Subtle differences in the shell implementations and certain characteristics of Bash scripts make it difficult to make meaningful changes to the installer.

-The Determinate Nix installer has numerous advantages:

-* keeping an installation receipt for easy uninstallation
-* offering users a chance to review an accurate, calculated install plan
-* having 'planners' which can create appropriate install plans for complicated targets
-* offering users with a failing install the chance to do a best-effort revert
-* improving performance by maximizing parallel operations

 ## Usage